sfc-gh-snotebaert/snowflake-cortex-document-assistant/README.md

 # Snowflake Cortex AI Document Assistant

-This Repository provides a document processing interface for documents using Natural Language (LLMs)
+This Repository provides an AI assistant to upload, process and interact with documents
 ## Setup
 All you need to do is to execute the following SQL statements in your Snowflake Account.